 The history of the Crown of Drawnwyn is older, and far more complicated, than most folk of the Continent realize.
-I will attempt to provide a synopsis, and a very brief one at that, in the informal treatise below. — Robbuach Shova, ushen Scholar of the Third Degree, Fell Academy of the Flow of History, on the 53rd day of the month of Sula, SP~5,013
+I will attempt to provide a synopsis, and a very brief one at that, in the informal treatise below. — Achrovach, Ushen Teller of History.

 The history of the Great Crown, as it is often fondly referred to, is best understood in three parts.